Invoice Factoring and the Uniform Commercial Code

 If you have an SBA loan, typically a blanket lien on all your assets, Bankers Factoring can still fund you with a subordination agreement with your SBA lender.
 We can even fund you with the IRS placing a lien on your Assets.

-The UCC-1 filing set up the factoring company and its client’s relationship with the Secretary of State.
-In addition, the Notice of Assignment (NOA) letter sets the factoring company’s relationship with its client’s customers (account debtors).
+The UCC-1 filing established the factoring company and its client’s relationship with the Secretary of State.
+In addition, the Notice of Assignment (NOA) letter established the factoring company’s relationship with its client’s customers (account debtors).

 Keep reading our full article, What is Notice of Assignment in Factoring?